rscherrer/resume/README.md

 - Teaching assistant (BSc).
 Computer practicals on speciation theory.
 Evolutionary processes (2020, 2021, 2022).

 - Supervision of MSc thesis (Ecology and Evolution).
-Celia Tsapalou.
+Vasiliki (Celia) Tsapalou.
 Inferring the Additive and Epistatic Genetic Architecture involved in Speciation Using Neural Networks (2020).

 - Supervision of MSc thesis (Ecology and Evolution).
 Joris Damhuis.
 Optimal choice and speciation (2019).